jugen667/saturn_translater/README.md

 ## About C
 We are using a sub-set of C.
-This subset is limited by the instruction set of the Saturn CPU.
+This subset is mainly limited by the instruction set of the Saturn CPU.

 More about the subset under [grammar/rules.md](https://github.com/jugen667/saturn_translater/blob/master/grammar/rules.md)